Skip to Content

 Another factor that contributes to your cats’ growth (or lack thereof) is their breed.
 The breed of your cat can affect its rate of growth.
 Unsurprisingly, the larger cat breeds take longer to reach their full potential of growth due to longer time periods to reach maturity.

 However, in addition to diet and breed, the age at which a cat is spayed or neutered also affects your furry friends’ growth rate.
-Research has shown, a cat that is spayed or neutered early in its life can have a slower or faster growth depending on the cats’ genetics.
+Research has shown, a cat that is spayed or neutered early in its life can have slower or faster growth depending on the cat’s genetics.

-Also, some diseases like dwarfism and bone deformities can cause an afflicted cat’s growth to be slowed or stunted.
+Some diseases like Pituitary dwarfism and bone deformities can cause an afflicted cat’s growth to be slowed or stunted.

 brown maine coon cat

-Once your kitten has outgrown the “terrible twos”, many cat parents wonder if that means their cat has stopped growing.
+Once your kitten has made it past their first birthday, many cat parents wonder if that means their cat has stopped growing.

 ginger maine coon cat